DarKnight0102/multi-channel-authentication-with-DI-Java/README.md

 The usual process is that a user provides one of the above (one factor authentication) or two of the above (2 factors authentication) to the system.
 The system compared the proof the user provided with the one stored in the system.
 If the 2 matches, the user is authenticated.

-This tutorial serves as a demo for using multi-channel authentication in the java environment.The goal is that when a new authentication channel is added, we just need to throw the new implementation jar into the system's classpath, add the new channel into the configuration file, the new authentication will be picked up automatically without modifying the code of the system.
+This tutorial serves as a demo for using multi-channel authentication in the java environment.
+The goal is that when a new authentication channel is added, we just need to throw the new implementation jar into the system's classpath, add the new channel into the configuration file, the new authentication will be picked up automatically without modifying the code of the system.

 ## Programming Languages and Tools